 Adaptability: The Pistachio History From Tree To Market

-A dry climate is the best climate to encourage pistachio tree adaptability with little irrigation required.
-It is produced in Persia, Syria, India, the Mediterranean region, and areas of the United States.
+A dry climate is the best to encourage pistachio tree adaptability with little irrigation required.
+It is produced in Persia, Syria, India, the Mediterranean region, and the United States.
 Growing in the same climate where olives grow.
 It has been grown in Britain since 1570, but the climate is too cool for proper nuts ripening.
-They get their start by growing in the desert regions of Asia and Africa.
+They start by growing in the desert regions of Asia and Africa.

 Pistachio Production Over the Past 125 Years In America

-1956 marked the 50th anniversary of introducing pistachio nuts to America by J. A. Zaloom.
+1956 marked the 50th anniversary of the introduction of pistachio nuts to America by J. A. Zaloom.
 That year’s consumption in the United States was estimated to be 10,000,000 pounds.
-Currently, the number of 471,746,000 pounds is the amount of consumption in the United States in 2022.
+Currently, 471,746,000 pounds is the amount of consumption in the United States in 2022.

 Lack of labor-saving, technological production, and processing methods are responsible for holding back the wider expansion of the culture in this country.
-Currently, new mechanical procedures for processing are currently making economic opportunities for marketing possible.
-These include mechanical de-hulling, methods for the separation of empty shells from well-developed kernels, and methods of separating split nuts from those with closed shells that will not open.
+Currently, new mechanical procedures for processing are making economic opportunities for marketing possible.
+These include mechanical de-hulling, methods for separating empty shells from well-developed kernels, and methods for separating split nuts from those with closed shells that will not open.

 Modern History Of The Pistachio Nut In American Markets

 Although available on our markets as early as 1880, the pistachio nut became well-known and appreciated in the early 1930s.
-Without a doubt, the vending machine became a common medium for making peanuts, cashews, and pistachios more accessible to American customers.
+Undoubtedly, the vending machine became a common medium for making peanuts, cashews, and pistachios more accessible to American customers.
 A decade later, vending machines accounted for 85% of pistachio nut sales.

 After World War II, these machines delivered pistachios to customers for nickel.
 In the 1950s, one-fifth of the nuts sold were through vending machines.
-Today, the nuts that go to nut shops, will have a vacuum seal in cans or will have a utilization in bakery goods and ice cream.
+Today, the nuts that go to nut shops will have a vacuum seal in cans or be utilized in bakery goods and ice cream.
 In America, most of the bulk pistachios that grow commercially grow in California.

 Pistachio Nut Growth In Modern Day Asia